 Campsis radicans is the Trumpet Vine.
 It is a vigorous grower in many parts of the United States.

-This woody vine is quite lovely and the flowers are very attractive to butterflies.
-This wild and luxuriant vine can become quite invasive in ideal settings.
+This woody vine is quite lovely, and the flower clusters are very attractive to butterflies.
+This wild and luxuriant vine can become quite invasive in ideal settings throughout USDA zones 4-10.

 If you don’t have a Trumpet Vine now, you should plan before thinking about getting one.
 To keep it under control, it is best kept as a container plant.